 Is there drinking water?

-There is drinking water available from a tap alongside Hunters Inn.
-Please bring water containers with you if pitching your own tent.
+There is drinking water available from a tap inside the camping meadow.
+Please bring water containers with you.

 Are there toilets and showers?

-There are compost toilets in the camping field and flush toilets during the day near the car park at the heart of the valley.
+There are toilets located opposite the main National Trust car park 200m away.
 This simple site does not have showers.

 Where is the nearest pub/restaurant?

-The Hunters Inn is the nearest, but further afield you’ll find the Fox and Goose in Parracombe and the bright lights of Combe Martin and Lynton & Lynmouth, both of which offer a variety of food and drink are also close by.
+The Hunters Inn at Heddon is the nearest pub and further afield you’ll find the Fox and Goose in Parracombe and the bright lights of Combe Martin and Lynton & Lynmouth, offering a variety of food and drink, are also close by.